 (Amy and Brian, building a trail at Mt.
 Tom)

 7 Sisters Trail Race:

 In 2014, Amy served as the Volunteer Coordinator for the Seven Sisters Trail Race, which is a LaSportiva Mountain Cup race.
 She coordinated the approximately 30 volunteers to help with registration, parking, aid stations, timing, chip collection, and post-race food.
 In 2015, Amy stepped up at co-RD, mostly focusing on race-day logistics.
-In 2016, Amy will Race Direct the Seven Sisters!
+In 2016, Amy stepped up as Race Director for the Seven Sisters!
 Brian is one of the head volunteers on the race day also, helping with set-up, course directing, chip collection, and break-down.

 (Caught in action, Amy directing volunteers at Seven Sisters)